 - The Designer of Record shall state in writing that the component design conforms to the overall project design.

 Take, for example, the design of wood trusses.
-The design and manufacturing of the trusses are governed under the standard of ANSI/TPI 1-2014.
-There are two important statements in that document that refer to delegated design.
+The design standard for the trusses is governed under ANSI/TPI 1-2014.
+There are three important statements in that document that refer to delegated design.

 ||For trusses with clear spans of 60 ft. or greater, the Owner shall hire a professional to design the temporary installation bracing and the permanent restraint and diagonal bracing (this is also stated in IBC 2015).
 This function is not provided by the truss designer.|